 As you can see, whether talking about film or video, the terminology has mostly been consigned to history.
 Well almost.
 Although A-roll isn’t regularly used, the term “B-roll” services and is in common usage, especially in video.

 What is the purpose of B-roll footage in video editing?

 Using B-roll footage enables the video editor to add nuances to the story, illustrate what is being spoken about, high light the details of a product, or even fix a problem for the editor.
 You will see it being used all the time in film, and television.
 Increasingly YouTubers are adopting B roll and they try to make their videos appear more “cinematic”.

 In television and video, B roll has the same functions as in filmmaking, although there are some differences.
-B-roll footage basically consists of “complimentary” shots that help in a number of ways.
+B-roll footage basically consists of “complimentary” shots that help in several ways.
 In terms of video editing, B roll is used for the following purposes.